 - outdoor recreation such as volleyball, basketball, soccer, badminton or gardening on our 43 acre campus

-Why do we focus on Co-Existing Conditions with OCD?
+Why Do Ee Focus on Co-Existing Conditions with OCD?

 When treating women and girls for anxiety disorders, eating disorders or other addictions, our specialized treatment team at Timberline Knolls Residential Treatment Center never assumes we are treating an isolated disease.
 Frequently, OCD, drug addiction, alcoholism, or an eating disorder develops from attempts by a woman to either: